 Visas are also NOT required in the following circumstances:

-(a) Schengen Visa: Where travelers arrive with a Schengen visa, either directly into the Czech Republic or via another Schengen area country, no further visa is required.
+(a) Schengen (short-stay) visa: where travellers arrive with a Schengen (short-stay) visa, either directly into the Czech Republic or via another Schengen area country, no further visa is required.
 This rule applies provided the Schengen (short-stay) visa was not issued by another EU country with a status of limited territorial validity; such visas are only issued in exceptional circumstances.

-(b) Family member of an EU citizen: If a family member of an EU citizen who is not an EU citizen himself/herself holds a temporary or permanent residence permit in another EU country, he/she does not require a visa.
+(b) Family members of an EU citizen: if a family member of an EU citizen who is not an EU citizen himself/herself holds a temporary or permanent residence permit in another EU country, he/she does not require a visa.

-More information on travelers not requiring a visa is available here:
+More information on travellers not requiring a visa is available here:

-Where a visa is required to visit Prague, for a stay of up to 90 days you will need to apply for a Schengen (short-term) visa.
-But please note the following:
+Where a visa is required to visit Prague, visitors will need to apply for a Schengen (short-term) visa (for a stay of up to 90 days).
+But note the following:

 (a) Visas are not available at border crossings or at Prague Airport.
 If you require a visa and arrive without one, you will be refused entry to the Czech Republic.

-(b) Travelers with a visa must register with the police within 3 working days of arrival.
+(b) Travellers with a visa must register with the police within 3 working days of arrival.

-More information on travelers that require a visa is available here:
+More information on visitors that require a visa is available here:

 Further information on visas:

-is required (i.e. the passport must not expire before you
+is required (your passport must not expire before you

-must be valid for at least 90 days after your departure from the
+Other nationals: a passport valid for at least 90 days after your departure from the Czech Republic is required.